 - Click Format, then Autofit Column Width.

-Automatically Make All Columns the Correct Width in Excel 2013 (Guide with Pictures)
+How to Automatically Make All Columns the Correct Width in Excel 2013 (Guide with Pictures)

 The steps in this tutorial will show you how to automatically make all of your columns large enough to fit the largest piece of data in the column.
 If your columns contain different sized data, then it is very likely that each column will have a different width.